binayjy8/STACK/README.md

-Binay bhusan mohanta and the moment and ki
+Binay bhusan mohanta and the moment and k